Tom Devins

 Tom’s business career ended with early retirement to care for a terminally ill wife.
 After ten years and her passing, mystical experiences followed which directed him to a seventeen year study including an onsite investigation of a recent rainbow body death where a Tibetan Buddhist master died and his corpse vanished into thin air.
 In his research, Tom connected the Shroud of Turin, Eastern mystical death traditions, the science of the atom and the Gospel of Thomas.
 That which emerged is a clear, refreshing understanding of the process known as death, with the conclusion that we all have what it takes to exit the planet by resurrection, just as Jesus did.
 Death is truly an illusion.

-Tom lives in the Texas Hill Country where he serves as Mom and Dad to two lovely daughters and Pa-Pa to nine beautiful grandchildren: one set of quads, one set of identical twins, two of routine birth and one by adoption.
-He also serves as surrogate father to two young ladies from Kathmandu.
-One is in the USA working toward a college degree.
-The other, an orphan, will follow in her footsteps as soon as a student visa is obtained.
+Tom lives in the San Antonio where he serves as Mom and Dad to two lovely daughters and Pa-Pa to nine beautiful grandchildren: one set of quads, one set of identical twins, two of routine birth and one by adoption.
+He also serves as surrogate father to two Nepali girls.
+One he put through college and is now happily married in the Bay Area awaiting her green card so she can resume work building robots and self driving cars.
+The other, an orphan, will come to the U.S. to continue her college education as soon as he can arrange a student visa.